yerimeeei/binfo1_A/README.md

 - `CoLab_TermProj_2025_1.ipynb` — The first week's Jupyter notebook for the lab work
 - `CoLab_TermProj_2025_2.ipynb` — The second week's Jupyter notebook for the lab work
+- `CoLab_TermProj_2025_3.ipynb` — The third week's Jupyter notebook for the lab work.
+The resulting figures for third week can be found in `fig/week3`

 ---